Why Should I Use API in Project Management Software?

 - Provides quick access to the project management software's API documentation and developer support.

 The most significant benefit of an API interface is that it removes silos and provides you with one single source of truth.
-Never again will you have to worry about different systems being out of sync or generating reports showing different results.
+You will never will you have to worry about different systems being out of sync or generating reports showing different results.

 You can also easily store all documentation, conversations, and other information relating to your project in one central repository.
 Not only does this improve your knowledge base and create a strong audit trail of changes, but it also provides everyone with an easy way to find whatever information they’re looking for.
 Because they can quickly search and filter through the software, stakeholders no longer have to dig back through emails and past messenger conversations to find information.